NASA-AMMOS/MMGIS/docs/pages/markdowns/JavaScript_API.md

 #### Function parameters

 - `layerName` - name of layer to update
-- `timePropPath` - name of time property to compare with the time specified by keepAfterTime
-- `keepN` - number of features to keep.
+- `keepLastN` - number of features to keep.
 A value less than or equal to 0 keeps all previous features

 The following is an example of how to call the `keepLastN` function: